SymphonyOSF/oss-allegro/docs/index.md

 as well as access to the content key for that thread, which the Key Manager will only provide to callers who are a member of the conversation.

-The immediate objective of Allegro is to provide a means for bots and extension applications to store state safely in the cloud, the API does not yet provide all of the capabilities of the [Symphony REST API](https://developers.symphony.com/restapi/reference) which may be a more appropriate solution for some use cases for the time being.
+The objective of Allegro is to provide a means for bots and extension applications to store state safely in the cloud, the API does not provide all of the capabilities of the [Symphony REST API](https://developers.symphony.com/restapi/reference) which may be a more appropriate solution for some use cases.